the-red-feather/thesis/notes/on-software/logbook.md

 Today the cables where reworked.
 Cable objects complicated too many things, and were hard to reason about.
 The new system just adds the connectivity state to the nodes themselves.
 As a consequence, the 'cable' class was deleted.
 Something called "CableVisual" was created, to in the future, house the visual aspects of the connection, such as the polyline generation, and selection
 - Huge simplification of code.
 Easier to see where things go right and where things go wrong
 - BUT: this was a huge conversion.
 Still requires a ton of testing and debugging to get the cables to where they were before the changes
 - Still a lot of legacy code here and there.
-Try to clean up after things are working nicely again.
+Try to clean up after thi  ngs are working nicely again.
 - AFTER: add cables to history.
 Make cables selectable and deletable.